 But it leads exactly where I want to go, and (after all the tears of vexation have dried) I’m grateful for the help and advice, the warnings, and the chance to meet someone truly great.
 Some Mentors are cuddly and their advice tastes more like lembras bread than medicine, and then others are a sear-the-flesh-from-your-bones force of nature that arrive to warn you that you’ve passed over the threshold into the dangerous land of elite heroes.

-But they know if they can’t dissuade you, if you still choose to pick your shield and move forward, you will stronger than you’ve ever been before.
+But they know if they can’t dissuade you, if you still choose to pick your shield and move forward, you will become stronger than you’ve ever been before.

 Quote from renowned author — “I didn’t get great by being patted on the back; I became great by getting my butt kicked every day.”